Lymphedema Treatment

 Compression Therapy

-This involves the use of specially designed garments, bandages, or pumps to apply constant, gradient pressure to the affected limb.
+This involves the use of bandages to apply constant, gradient pressure to the affected limb.
 This pressure supports the function of the lymph vessels and helps to prevent the buildup of lymph fluid, thereby reducing swelling.
 Compression garments should be custom-fitted and worn during the day while the patient is active.
 At night, bandages may be used for continued compression.

 713-474-4774